shekeriev/opensuse-bg-meetings/2024-06-24/demo.md

 In general, before attempting an OS upgrade, you should pay attention to some or all the items in the following list:

 - it is always a good idea to make a backup at least of your data and why not of the system itself;
 - execute the procedure while not in graphical mode.
-If your system is running a GUI, either switch to ... or at least switch to a virtual console (for example, with ***Ctrl+Alt+F1***)
+If your system is running a GUI, either switch to text mode (***multiuser.target*** or ***runlevel3.target***) or at least switch to a virtual console (for example, with ***Ctrl+Alt+F1***)
 - decide what to do with any additional repositories that you may have registered.
 If they use a separate URL for the target OS version, switch to it.
 You can always leave them as they are and decide on package by package basis, if needed;
 - it is always better to do a sequential upgrade compared to skipping versions;

-*Please note that*
+*Please note that the following instructions are more or less generic and should be adjusted to match your situation/case.
+It is advisable to try them in a virtual lab environment first to understand better what is involved and going on.*

 ## Upgrade from Leap 15.5 to Leap 15.6